rikk-a/de-camp/README.md

    First task gets data from dataset source bucket, unzip it, makes transformations and loads new data to datalake.
    Second task loads data from data lake to DWH BigQuery.
+   As dataset is small enough DWH optimisations are not uses because it`s meaningless.
 3. Based on BigQuery dataset dbt models are build.
    Staging model describe dataset from DWH and aggregated models contain mission launches data aggregated by organisations, statuses and years.